KStandiford/KStandiford/README.md

 ### Hi there 👋

+So, the short bio says I'm retired.
+But I'm still learning, and trying to catch up with the field where I started.
+It's *really* a new world for software development!

+When I started, *real* computers filled a big room, not including their air conditioner, which filled another one.
+"Mini" computers filled an electronics rack.
+Memory was $0.50/byte.
+One Mhz was a fast CPU clock.
+Programmers got paid $5/hour.
+Oh, and a 1 MByte removable disk platter cost $100, but the drive and controller to use it was about $20k.
+Can you guess what we spent our time doing?

+If you guessed we were working mostly on getting rid of extra memory bytes and clock cycles, you were right!
+Eventually I went off and started working for a little company names Etec, building electron beam lithography machines to make masks for the Semiconductor industry.
+(Masks are the "negatives" which are printed on wafers to make chips.)
+At that time, there was trouble making the masks for 16 kbit memory chips.
+Masks for the first available sample chips were made on our prototype tool.
+Over twenty years, we made quite some progress!

+These days I've been fascinated by the newest generations of Single Board Computers and the ready availablity of micro-controllers along with all manner of peripherals for them.
+So I finally took the plunge and spent the big bucks (*$4!!!*) on a Raspberry Pi Pico.
+(Buy two, they're small!).
+Now I'm drinking from the fire hose trying to learn about Github, VSCode, Make, CMake, C++ enhancements, and all the rest that makes the modern world of software development so different from the old "Wild West" days of my past.
+Maybe I'll even finish automating my old exercise bike one day!

+But Learning is still my passion.
+When I stop, please nail the lid on the box and start throwing dirt on the top, because I have died.
+Until then, on to something new!

 <!--
 **KStandiford/KStandiford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.